 Psychiatrists can work in a variety of settings such as; nursing homes, private practices, clinics, general and psychiatric hospitals, military settings, university medical centers, community agencies, emergency rooms, courts and prisons, industry, government, rehabilitation programs, and hospice programs.
 Psychiatrists, being medical doctors, rely more on pharmacological approaches in combination with the most common therapy for given disorders.

-Overall, like psychologists, psychiatrists evaluate, diagnose, and treat individuals with mental disorders, in addition to prescribing medication.
+Overall, psychiatrists evaluate, diagnose, and treat individuals with mental disorders, in addition to prescribing medication.

 Neither professional is more important than the other, however, they work together as a team to treat mental health problems.
 Together, psychiatrists and psychologists determine the best treatment plans for individuals, depending on what they need.